Rabia-Sadiq/AI-Stylist-n8n-automation-/README.md

 ---

-# 👗 AI-Powered Virtual Fashion Stylist
+# 👗  Intelligent AI Wardrobe & Outfit Recommendation System

 An end-to-end AI automation system that transforms a physical wardrobe into a structured, intelligent, and interactive digital styling assistant.